Electronics

 – Various cords and plug adapters

 During the next 18 months, Petra will take a few online classes to keep up with her HCC cohort.
-She also insisted that she is the most comfortable using her own device and wanted to be able to do her schoolwork at the same time as Maksim.
+She also insisted that she is the most comfortable using her device and wanted to be able to do her schoolwork at the same time as Maksim.
 Hence, she brought her laptop so she wouldn’t have to share mine with Maksim.
-She also has no tablet and she uses her laptop as one.
+She also has no tablet, and she uses her laptop as one.

-That’s how we ended up with bringing 3 laptops, everyone in charge of their own and no complaints from any of us.
+That’s how we ended up with bringing 3 laptops, everyone in charge of their own, and no complaints from any of us.

-Phones and phone/data coverage– Petra, Pedja and I have unlocked phones with Google Fi coverage.
-None of us care much about having the latest and greatest.
-Petra and I both have old iPhones and Petra is ok with hers while mine is not doing as well (battery not holding charge even though it’s a new one).
-I’m now thinking that I should have gotten a new phone before we left but it always seems like such a huge waste of money.
-Phones are expensive and I just couldn’t justify getting a new phone when mine was doing just fine.
-If my battery was doing better (as it should’ve since it was replaced right before we left), I would probably be fine.
+Phones and phone/data coverage: Petra, Pedja, and I have unlocked phones with Google Fi coverage.
+None of us cares much about having the latest and greatest.
+Petra and I both have old iPhones, and Petra is okay with hers, while mine is not doing as well (battery not holding charge even though it’s a new one).
+I’m now thinking that I should have gotten a new phone before we left, but it always seems like such a massive waste of money.
+Phones are expensive, and I couldn’t justify getting a new one when mine was still working fine.
+If my battery were working correctly (as it should have been, since it was replaced right before we left), I would probably be fine.
 However, since I don’t use any other camera right now, I would have been better off with a newer phone.
-Pedja’s phone is fantastic and it takes fabulous photos.
+Pedja’s phone is fantastic, and it takes fabulous photos.